JayBrown/DNSCrypt-Menu/README.md

 ## Functionality
 * start & stop the DNSCrypt service
 * switch between settings (_see below_; exception: **Other DNS**)
-* configure fallback DNS resolvers for dnscrypt
+* configure additional resolvers for **DNSCrypt + Fallback** setting
-* configure default DNS resolvers for non-DNSCrypt usage
+* configure resolvers for the **Default DNS** setting
-  * _Note_: at initial run the user's original DNS resolvers are saved to `$HOME/.config/dnscrypt/backup-*` followed by the service name, e.g. `backup-Wi-Fi`
+  * _Note_: at initial run the user's original DNS resolvers, as specified in the **Network** preference pane, are saved to `$HOME/.config/dnscrypt/backup-*`, followed by the service name, e.g. `backup-Wi-Fi`
 * display DNS information: services, devices, resolvers, IP, hostname, ping
-* display configured resolvers and local DNS
+* display configured resolvers and DNS on the LAN
 * display DNSCrypt servers as specified in the .toml configuration file
-* display CryptDNS information: owner, PID, version, executable path, config path
+* display CryptDNS executable and service information: owner, PID, version, executable path, config path

 ![screengrab](https://github.com/JayBrown/DNSCrypt-Menu/blob/master/img/screengrab.png)